 - Discuss grief’s impact on the ability to find meaning in professional work.

-- Run a Finding Meaning in Medicine groupfor faculty colleagues.
+- Run a Finding Meaning group for faculty colleagues & peer professionals.

 - Discuss the personal meaning of their work with peer professionals.

 - Lead two class exercises in service, calling and professional commitment.

 - Discuss the importance of silence and generous listening in transformational education.

 - Facilitate a small group discovery model discussion.

 Participants will receive the full syllabus for the course and be prepared to implement The Healer’s Art for their medical students.
 Following the course, ongoing consultation with RISHI staff will be available to all participants for any questions or concerns that arise about the course itself, the writing of a curriculum committee proposal, as well as the opportunity to consult with The Center for the Study of the Healer’s Art, to design and implement curricular research.
 For research papers and other publications about The Healers’ Art discovery model curriculum, click here.

 RISHI applies every year for AMA PRA Category 1 Credits ™ for the Healer’s Art Faculty Development Training Workshop.
 Wright State University (WSU) is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 As an organization accredited for continuing medical education (CME), Wright State University Boonshoft School of Medicine fully complies with the legal requirements of the Americans with Disabilities Act rules and regulations.
 If any participant is in need of accommodations, written requests should be submitted at least one month in advance.